ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getPresentationLanguage*

-Retrieves the current presentation language setting in a full BCP 47 format, including script, region, and variant (e.g., "en-US", "es-US").
-This function is essential for applications to adapt their content or interface to the user's preferred language, ensuring a personalized and accessible user experience.
+Retrieves the current presentation language setting, allowing users to confirm or adjust their preferred language for on-screen menus, notifications, and other interface elements.
+This function ensures a personalized and accessible user experience by aligning the interface language with user preferences.

 ### Related Functions
-[setPresentationLanguage](#setPresentationLanguage) : Sets the presentation language in a full BCP 47 format.
+[setPresentationLanguage](#setPresentationLanguage) : Allows users to set their preferred presentation language.

 ### Events